samuelfox1/terraform-secure-express-example/README.md

 # terraform-secure-express-example

 This demo contains a Node.js Express application running on Docker.
-It's meant to be used in conjunction with the [Auth0 Blog post about configuring Auth0 using Terraform]().
+It's meant to be used in conjunction with the [Auth0 Blog post about configuring Auth0 using Terraform](https://auth0.com/blog/use-terraform-to-manage-your-auth0-configuration/#Prerequisites-and-Pre-Existing-Code).

+## NOTE

+- Need to add `http://localhost:3000/callback` to Auth0 applications's allowed callbacks
+- need to enable a 'connection' in applications connection settings

 ## Getting Started